OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/word-api-1-3-requirement-set.md

 # What's new in Word JavaScript API 1.3

-WordApi added more support for content controls, custom XML, and document-level settings.
+WordApi 1.3 added more support for content controls, custom XML, and document-level settings.

-## API List
+## API list

-The following is a complete list of APIs added as part of the WordApi 1.3 requirement set.
+The following table lists the APIs added as part of the WordApi 1.3 requirement set.

 | Class | Fields | Description |
 |:---|:---|:---|